So, you want to Kayak the Murray River?

 For the most part we were sleeping on sandy beaches which is ideal for comfort.
 Sometimes we were forced onto mud banks which is only a problem when it’s raining as they turn into giant slip and slides.

 Food and water

 The one place that you cannot get through on the water is Yarrawonga Weir.
-We had a cousin that lived near by give us a lift in his car around the weir (getting out at the boat ramp at Yarrawonga foreshore Kiosk and back in on the other side at Yarrawonga Holiday park boat ramp).
-If you had a little kayak trolley you could walk the streets around to the other side.
+We had a cousin that lived near by give us a lift in his car around the weir (getting out at the boat ramp at Yarrawonga foreshore Kiosk and back in on the other side at Yarrawonga Holiday Park boat ramp).
+If you had a little kayak trolley you could walk the streets around to the other side which is around 1km.